boopsboops/ancistr/README.md

 ### BACKGROUND

-This README file describes the software requirements to run the `ancistrus-phylo` analysis on an Ubuntu system.
-The R script `scripts/generate-phylo.R` searches the [NCBI GenBank](https://www.ncbi.nlm.nih.gov/nuccore) nucleotide database for _Ancistrus_ sequence data (COI gene), and then runs a phylogenetic and sequence similarity analysis to estimate the closest relatives of the common bristlenose catfish [_Ancistrus_ sp.
+This README file describes the software requirements to run the `ancistr` analysis on an Ubuntu system.
+The R script `scripts/ancistr.R` searches the [NCBI GenBank](https://www.ncbi.nlm.nih.gov/nuccore) nucleotide database for _Ancistrus_ sequence data (COI gene), and then runs a phylogenetic and sequence similarity analysis to estimate the closest relatives of the common bristlenose catfish [_Ancistrus_ sp.
 (3)](https://www.planetcatfish.com/ancistrus_cf_cirrhosus).
-The [Quarto](https://quarto.org/) script `ancistrus-phylo.qmd` executes this R script and generates an html output report `ancistrus-phylo.html` (not committed to git).
+The [Quarto](https://quarto.org/) script `ancistr.qmd` executes this R script and generates an html output report `ancistr.html` (not committed to git).

 ### INSTALLATION